Picture of Bernie New

 Source is from TJ.
 Fairly hissy source, but better than nothing at all.

-_Chosen___Time_ and _Ceremony_ start things off.
+Chosen__Time_ and Ceremony start things off.

 Somebody says something in Finnish.